ManikantThakur/VersaVox/README.md

 - `--mode`: Specify the mode, 'offline' or 'online'

-instructions on how to use a certain program.
+## Running Instructions:
 The program is run using main.py and requires several arguments to function correctly.

 Here is a breakdown of the arguments: